-A response from the Appeals Committee must be provided to the student within seven calendar days.
-All decisions will be provided in writing and delivered to the student in person if the student is on campus, or to the student's e-mail address of record, or to the student's mailing address of record with acknowledgement of receipt required.
+The Corporate VP of Education (or Nursing) will conduct his or her own investigation of the issue and will respond to the student within seven calendar days of receiving the request for reconsideration.
+All decisions will be provided in writing and delivered to the student in person if the student is on campus or to the student's official e-mail address or mailing address of record with acknowledgement of receipt required.